Trip-ROMA: Self-Supervised Learning with Triplets and Random Mappings: Implementation Details

-\textbf{Image augmentations.} For a fair comparison, we use the same data augmentations as SimCLR~\cite{chen2020simple}, consisting of random cropping and resizing, horizontal flipping, color distortion which involves a random sequence of brightness, contrast, saturation, hue adjustments, and an optional grayscale conversion.
-In addition, Gaussian blurring and solarization are also randomly applied.
-Please refer to SimCLR~\cite{chen2020simple} for more details.
+\textbf{Image augmentation.} For a fair comparison, we use the same data augmentation operations as SimCLR~\citep{chen2020simple}, consisting of random cropping and resizing, horizontal flipping, color distortion, Gaussian blurring, and an optional grayscale conversion.
+Please refer to SimCLR~\citep{chen2020simple} for more details.

-\textbf{Architectures.} We utilize \textit{ResNet-50}~\cite{he2016deep} and CIFAR variant of \textit{ResNet-18} network followed by a MLP-based projector network as our encoder $f$.
-The MLP-based projector network consists of three fully-connected (FC) layers, each with $2048$ output dimensions.
-Specifically, the first two FC layers are followed by a batch normalization (BN) layer~\cite{ioffe2015batch} and a leaky rectified linear unit (LeakyReLU) layer with $0.2$ negative slope~\cite{maas2013rectifier}, while only the BN layer is used in the last FC layer.
-Furthermore, different from the mainstream methods~\cite{chen2020simple,grill2020bootstrap,chen2021exploring}, we add a random projection matrix with size of $2048\times1024$, \emph{i.e.,} $L\in\mathbb{R}^{2048\times1024}$, after the encoder module to learn more robust representations.
+\textbf{Architecture.} We utilize \textit{ResNet-50}~\citep{he2016deep}, \textit{ResNet-18} and \textit{ResNet-12}~\citep{lee2019meta} followed by a MLP-based projector network as our encoder $f$, respectively, where \textit{ResNet-12} is used for the unsupervised few-shot learning (FSL) task.
+For the generic unsupervised representation learning task, the MLP-based projector network consists of three fully-connected (FC) layers, each with $2048$ output dimensions.
+Specifically, the first two FC layers are followed by a batch normalization (BN) layer~\citep{ioffe2015batch} and a leaky rectified linear unit (LeakyReLU) layer~\citep{maas2013rectifier}, while only the BN layer is used in the last FC layer.
+As for the unsupervised FSL task, there are only two FC layers in the MLP-based projector.
+Furthermore, different from the mainstream methods~\citep{chen2020simple,grill2020bootstrap,chen2021exploring}, we add a random projection matrix with size of $2048\times1024$, \emph{i.e.,} $L\in\mathbb{R}^{2048\times1024}$, after the encoder module to learn more robust representations.

-\textbf{Optimization.} We use SGD optimizer with a momentum of $0.9$ and a cosine decay learning rate schedule to optimize our model.
-We train our model for $200$ epochs with the base learning rate of $0.1$, batch size of $128$ and weight decay of $1e-4$ on the ImageNet-100 dataset.
-For the CIFAR-10, STL-10 and CIFAR-100 datasets, the models are trained for $1000$ epochs with the base learning rate of $0.03$, batch size of $64$ and weight decay of $5e-4$.
-Additionally, each learning rate is linearly scaled with the batch size (\emph{i.e.,} LearningRate = BaseLearningRate $\times$ BatchSize/256).
-The hyper-parameters $\gamma$, $\lambda$ and $\tau$ in Eq.~(\ref{function_3}) are set to $1$, $8$ and $0.5$, respectively.
-For the random mapping setting, a linear transformation matrix $L$ with size of $2048\times1024$ is randomly sampled from a standard normal distribution for ROMA.
+\textbf{Optimization.} We use SGD optimizer with a momentum of $0.9$ and a cosine decay learning rate schedule to optimize Trip-ROMA.
+On ImageNet-100, we train Trip-ROMA for $200$ epochs with the base learning rate of $0.2$, batch size of $128$ and weight decay of $1e-4$.
+For CIFAR-10, STL-10, CIFAR-100 and \emph{mini}ImageNet, the models are trained for $1000$ epochs with the base learning rate of $0.03$ and weight decay of $5e-4$.
+The batch size is set to $64$ for CIFAR-10 and CIFAR-100, but $128$ for STL-10, \emph{mini}ImageNet, CIFAR-100FS and FC100.
+Additionally, each learning rate is linearly scaled with the batch size.
+The hyper-parameters $\lambda$ and $\tau$ in Eq.~(\ref{function_3}) are set to $8$ and $0.5$, respectively.
+For the random mapping setting, a linear transformation matrix $L$ with size of $2048\times1024$ is randomly sampled from a standard normal distribution.